 This tent offers many of the same comfort features as its more expensive counterparts.
 It has two side doors that make entering and exiting easy with two people.
 At 84" long, it has below average length, but our six-foot testers didn't have any issues spreading out.
 Its above-average 54" width and generous 43" peak height help compensate as well.
 Two people can easily sit up and move around without having the crawl over each other.

 Since there are no vestibules, however, if there is gear that you want to keep out of the elements, it will either have to go in your car (if you have it nearby) or in the tent with you, which obviously will take up some more of the space.
-If you can afford to spend a bit more, we would recommend the REI Passage 2 or The North Face Stormbreak 2.
-Both of these tents have plenty of space and multiple vestibules that will keep gear out of the rain and out of your tent.
+If you can afford to spend a bit more, we would recommend looking at the award winners in this category.
+They offer plenty of space and multiple vestibules that will keep gear out of the rain and out of your tent.